djcohen03/MachineLearning/bayes/README.md

 This repository holds a Naive Bayes classification training/predicting class, inspired by the excellent `scikit-learn` [package](https://scikit-learn.org/stable/)!
 Please read: [Naive Bayes classifier](https://en.wikipedia.org/wiki/Naive_Bayes_classifier)

 ## How-To:
-I have had some succes using a workflow roughly as follows:
+A good workflow might look something like this:
 1. Obtain some 2-D input and 1-D output data
 2. Choose an a priori output distribution:
     - Choose **Uniform** if the outputs are expected to be roughly uniform
     - Choose **Multinomial** if we suspect that the output distribution is _nonuniform_ (see: [Multinomial distribution](https://en.wikipedia.org/wiki/Multinomial_distribution))
 3. Create/Train the classifier with the class methods `BayesClassifier.uniform` or `BayesClassifier.multinomial`